YerevaNN/yerevann.github.io/_drafts/2017-08-23-reproducing-r-net-in-keras.md

              M=None,                                                    # Size of question
              char_level_embeddings=args.char_level_embeddings)          # Default is false
 ```

-``M`` and ``N`` are provided as constants (not None) only in case if we want to speed up computations a little bit (by further optimizing the computational graph).
+It is possible to slightly speed up computations by fixing ``M`` and ``N``.
+It usually helps Theano's compiler to further optimize the computational graph.

-Then we compile it and fit it on the training data.
-Our training data is 90% of the training set of SQuAD dataset.
+We compile the model and fit it on the training set.
+Our training data is 90% of the original training set of SQuAD dataset.
 The other 10% is used as an internal validation dataset.
 We check the validation score after each epoch and save the current state of the model if it was better than the previous best one.
 The original _development set_ of SQuAD is used as a test set, we don't do model selection based on that.

 We had an idea to form the batches in a way that passages inside each batch have almost the same number of words.
 That would allow to train a little bit faster (as there would be many batches with short sequences), but we didn't use this trick yet.
 We took maximum 300 words from passages and 30 words from questions to avoid very long sequences.

 Each epoch took around 100 minutes on a GTX980 GPU.
+We got our best results after 31 epochs.

-## Results and comparison with [R-NET paper](https://www.microsoft.com/en-us/research/wp-content/uploads/2017/05/r-net.pdf)
+## Results and comparison with [R-NET technical report](https://www.microsoft.com/en-us/research/wp-content/uploads/2017/05/r-net.pdf)

 R-NET is currently (August 2017) the [best model on Stanford QA](https://rajpurkar.github.io/SQuAD-explorer/) benchmark among single models.
 SQuAD dataset uses two performance metrics: exact match (EM) and F1-score (F1).
 Human performance is estimated to be EM=82.3% and F1=91.2% on the test set.

 The report by Microsoft Research describes two versions of R-NET.
 The first one is called _R-NET (Wang et al., 2017)_ (which refers to a paper which is not yet available online) and reaches EM=71.3% and F1=79.7% on the test set.
 It is the model we described above without the additional biGRU between SelfAttnGRU and PointerGRU.
 The second version called _R-NET (March 2017)_ has the additional BiGRU and reaches EM=72.3% and F1=80.7%.
 The current best single model on SQuAD leaderboard has a higher score, which means R-NET development continued since the technical report was released.
 Ensemble models reach even higher scores.

 The best performance we got so far with our implementation is EM=56.82% and F1=66.68% on the development set.
 These results would put R-NET at the bottom of the SQuAD leaderboard.
 The model is available on [GitHub](https://github.com/YerevaNN/R-NET-in-Keras).
 We want to emphasize that R-NET's technical report is pretty good in terms of the reported details of the architecture compared to many other papers.
-Probably we misunderstood several details or have bugs in the code.
+Probably we misunderstood several important details or have bugs in the code.
 Any feedback will be appreciated.

 ## Challenges of reproducibility